shriyanka/sentiment-project/README.md

 # sentiment-project
-College Final year project based on sentiment analysis using background History of user
+Final year college project based on sentiment analysis using background History of user along with his typed text.